EMORL-TTS: Reinforcement Learning for Fine-Grained Emotion Control in LLM-based TTS: Experiments

 \subsection{Experimental Setup}

 In the SFT stage, we adopt two English emotional corpora: the Emotional Speech Database (ESD)~\cite{zhou2022emotional} and the Expresso~\cite{nguyen2023expresso} dataset.
 The English portion of ESD contains recordings from 10 speakers, each covering five emotions: angry, happy, sad, surprise, and neutral.
 Each speaker contributes 350 utterances per emotion, resulting in about 1,750 utterances and 1.2 hours of speech per speaker.
-From the Expresso dataset, we select the emotion-labeled subset containing 4,717 utterances annotated as happy, sad, or neutral.
+From the Expresso dataset, we select the emotion-labeled subset containing 4,717 utterances annotated as happy, sad, or default, where default denotes the neutral class in the original dataset.
 Notably, a portion of these samples also includes emphasis annotations, which expose the model to emphasis-marked text–speech pairs during the SFT stage and provide useful prior knowledge for subsequent emphasis control.
 We train the model for 50 epochs with a batch size of 16 and a learning rate of 0.0002.

 For the GRPO stage, we construct a text-only corpus consisting of 1,000 English sentences collected from the Internet.
 We randomly assign emphasis annotations to three words in each sentence to simulate diverse emphasis patterns.
 These annotated texts are then used to provide reward signals in the GRPO optimization stage, where we set the number of generations to 16, $\beta$ to 0.1, and the learning rate to $1.0 \times 10^{-6}$.
 All training experiments are conducted on 8 NVIDIA RTX 4090 GPUs.